wonder-phil/BlockchainTechNotes/ch8/Gotcha.ch8.md

 ## Some common gotchas

+0. Ensure you have network access to the RPis
+   Ubuntu> ping <Rpi IP address>

 1. Can't pub/sub on the same RPi?
      Ensure you did the following recently
 	 Rpi> sudo apt update